 You can develop this routine to a high level of skill with some practice.
 The more habitual it feels, the more you can use it whenever you want, wherever you are, and with whoever you are talking with.

 As with a sport or a craft, you can get to the level of skill where you can be talkative in even high-pressure situations.
-It just takes a degree of commitment to practising and refining your efforts.
+It just takes a degree of commitment to practicing and refining your efforts.

 For example, you are with a few people who you know are in conflict with each other.
 The only way to mediate between them is to take charge of the exchange and make small talk.
 You can use your skill for being talkative, even in very awkward situations, helping to diffuse the tension.